Family Lawyer Vancouver

 Divorce can be complicated.
 But being a minority can make things even more complex.
 An example would be a First Nation using their status to influence family court disputes.

-A First Nations father who asked the Ontario Superior Court of Justice (ONSC) to vary a parenting schedule drew on government and court decisions that acknowledged his daughters’ birthright.
-The ONSC agreed the girls’ First Nations heritage, community and language were pivotal to their development.
+A First Nations father who asked a family law court to vary a parenting schedule drew on government and court decisions that acknowledged his daughters’ birthright.
+The family court agreed the girls’ First Nations heritage, community and language were pivotal to their development.
 But ultimately, the judge ruled, the “sole consideration” in custody and access decisions remains the best interests of the child.

 Your Birthright Matters

 “The child’s best interests will normally reflect the importance of the child maintaining a connection with their First Nation’s heritage, as well as other factors unique to the child in their particular circumstances.”